EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Introduction

 Imitation learning has recently shown significant success in expanding the capabilities of machine learning in real-world robotics applications \cite{o2024open, black2024pi_0}.
 In the early stages of robot learning, many methods formulated manipulation as sequences of keyframe-based pick-and-place actions \cite{zeng2020transporter, shridhar2022cliport}.
 More works have started to produce a continuous set of actions directly from vision inputs \cite{chi2023diffusion, zhao2023learning, shafiullah2022behavior}.
 Similar to the trend seen in large language models (LLMs), there is a growing belief that large-scale data can unlock generalizable, vision-based policies for robotics \cite{kim2024openvla}.
 This has led to massive efforts to build large datasets \cite{o2024open} for training policies with general knowledge.

-However, such policies often lack spatial generalizability and therefore require a large amount of data to learn robust policies.
-As described in \cite{wu2024fast}, both action chunking transformers (ACT) \cite{zhao2023learning} and diffusion policy (DP) \cite{chi2023diffusion} exhibit near-linear performance growth as the demonstration dataset size increases, suggesting that the trained policies do not inherently generalize well to new spatial configurations.
+However, such policies often lack spatial generalizability and therefore require a large amount of data to learn robust behaviors.
+As described in \cite{wu2024fast}, both action chunking transformers (ACT) \cite{zhao2023learning} and diffusion policy (DP) \cite{chi2023diffusion} are evaluated only within the limited spatial variations.
+Furthermore, both methods exhibit near-linear performance growth as the demonstration dataset size increases, suggesting that the trained policies do not inherently generalize well to new spatial configurations, but rather tend to interpolate between seen demonstrations.

 An alternative line of recent research focuses on leveraging symmetry—particularly equivariance—to enhance spatial generalizability, thereby improving sample efficiency during training \cite{seo2025se, seo2023contact}.
-This approach requires fewer data but comes with its own challenges.
+This approach requires less data but comes with its own challenges.
 Equivariant neural networks, being of a more specialized nature, are often not as well-developed and are more computationally intensive than their non-equivariant counterparts, making real-time and large-scale deployment more difficult.
 As a result, it becomes more attractive for users to use standard models trained with massive datasets in many instances.